PiloeGAO/Module-Installer/README.md

 9. Now you can code in the Blender Python IDLE with modules like Pillow!

 ## TO-DO's
-This list contain all features we plan to add in futur.
+This list contain all features we plan to add in the future.

  - [X] Windows support
  - [ ] Linux support